-Unlike the cartridge type, the iVDR built-in type does not have a sheath case and is designed to be used inside media equipment, although it is still removable.
-The iVDR built-in type, which incorporates SAFIA, has three different-sized hard disks: 1.8 inch, 2.5 inch and 3.5 inch.
-It is designed to boost the capacity of built-in hard disks and enable digital TVs and hard disk recorders to remain up-to-date.
+Unlike the cartridge type, the iVDR Drive Component does not have a sheath case and is designed to be used inside media equipment, although it is still removable.
+The iVDR Drive Component, which incorporates SAFIA, has three different-sized hard disks: 1.8 inch, 2.5 inch and 3.5 inch.
+It is designed to boost the capacity of embedded hard disks and enable digital TVs and hard disk recorders to remain up-to-date.

 |iVDR cartridge type|

 |Type||iVDR Mini||iVDR（Standard）||iVDR EX|

 |Interface||Shape of connector||26pin iVDR original (common for iVDR and iVDR Mini)|

 |Connector durability||Connect/disconnect More than 10,000 times|

 |Identification method||iVDR Device Identifier|

 |Command set||ATA6/7/8 + SAFIA Secure (iVDR-S)|